 A Savannah, GA work injury can impact every aspect of your life.
 You may spend days or weeks in the hospital, require numerous medical treatments, suffer a temporary or lifelong disability, and never be able to return to your job again.
 In 2016, Georgia employers reported 82,000 nonfatal workplace injuries and illnesses.
 An additional 171 employees died on the job the same year.
 Savannah workplaces can be dangerous for employees – especially under negligent management.

-If you or a loved one sustained a work-related injury in Savannah, please contact Butler Prather LLP immediately to discuss your case.
+If you or a loved one sustained a work-related injury in Savannah, please contact the attorney at Butler Prather LLP at (706) 322-1990 immediately to discuss your case.
 We have decades of personal injury law experience and have secured record-breaking settlements and verdicts for clients.
 Our attorneys are passionate about protecting workers’ rights and fighting for fair compensation.
 We can help you negotiate higher workers’ comp settlements or take your case to court if necessary.
 You don’t pay anything unless we win.

 Sustaining an injury at work can come with numerous questions about your rights and legal options.
 The workers’ compensation system in Georgia is in place to help injured workers and their family members, but filing a claim is a regulated process that comes with certain rules and statutes to qualify for benefits.
-The lawyers at Butler Prather LLP can answer your questions in detail during a free consultation in Savannah.
+The Savannah injury lawyers at Butler Prather LLP can answer your questions in detail during a free consultation.
 In the meantime, here are a few FAQs:

 You must report your accident to a supervisor immediately, but you have up to 30 days to do so.
 You need to file a workers’ compensation claim within one year from the date of your accident.
 If you can continue working after your accident, your deadline may be longer.